This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 However, if your score is below all minimum requirements, you should wait to apply again unless you want to check out medical schools that don’t require the MCAT.

-If you do have a score on the lower end, it's important for you to apply to schools where your scores are more competitive.
-For example, some school's matriculants have an average score of 519, while another school's average may be 510.
+If you do have a score on the lower end, apply to schools where your scores are more competitive.
+For example, some schools’ matriculants have an average score of 519, while another school’s average is 510.

 If you have achieved a 509, it's best to apply to the latter school.
 As mentioned earlier, your application is reviewed as a whole, not just by one item.